Chenming00/Chenming00/README.md

 ## About me

--  👨‍🎓 The University of Utah --Salt Lake City, USA  Bachelor of Sciense- Strategic Communicat
+-  👨‍🎓 The University of Utah Bachelor of Sciense- Strategic Communicat

 ## Connect with me